Tra Blake: Career

 Blake officiated in Conference USA and the Atlantic Coast Conference, where he worked at deep wing and referee positions.
 Blake was also a referee for the Alliance of American Football in 2019 and the XFL in 2020.

 Blake was hired by the NFL in 2020 as a field judge.
-He was re-assigned to the umpire position in 2021, and was promoted to referee for the start of the 2022 NFL season following the retirement of Tony Corrente.
-He became the eighth African-American NFL official to be promoted to the referee position in their career.
+He was reassigned to the umpire position in 2021, and was promoted to referee for the start of the 2022 NFL season following the retirement of Tony Corrente.

-Blake was the referee during the biggest come-from-behind victory in NFL history when the Vikings rallied to win after falling behind by 33 points.
-The game was not without controversy for Blake as two apparent fumble recoveries for defensive touchdowns by Chandon Sullivan were nullified due to the plays being blown dead by Blake's crew.